zachkhan99/ExercisePlanner/README.md

 - Implement a **GUI-based interface** for a more interactive user experience.
 - Enhance **data persistence** using databases instead of file handling.
 - Expand exercise database with **more detailed filtering options**.
-- Integrate an **external API** to fetch real-time exercise information.
+- Improve API integration for real-time workout recommendations.

 ## Author
 **Zach Khan**